xrazis/haris.razis.com/content/posts/balkan-tet.md

 attr="Dense forests and mud."
 align=center link="/blog/balkan-tet/IMG_3082.jpg" target="_blank" >}}

-At Bosnia, we spent our first night at Mostar.
-A beautiful city - although a bit touristic - that has a Unesco heritage site, the old bridge of Stari Most.
+In Bosnia, we spent our first night in Mostar, a beautiful city, albeit a bit touristic, home to the UNESCO World Heritage site, the old bridge of Stari Most.
 The bridge was completely destroyed in 1993, but was reconstructed from the very same materials, retrieved from the river bellow!

 {{< figure src="/blog/balkan-tet/PXL_20240608_104304878.MP.jpg"
 attr="Rama, an artificial lake built in the 60s."